pascalvanderheiden/azd-ais-lza/README.md

 [Azure Private Endpoint](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-overview) allows you to connect privately to a service powered by Azure Private Link.
 Private Endpoint uses a private IP address from your VNet, effectively bringing the service into your VNet.

-### Azure Container Apps

-[Azure Container Apps](https://azure.microsoft.com/en-us/services/container-app/) allows you to run containerized applications in Azure without having to manage any infrastructure.

-### Azure Container Registry

-[Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/) allows you to store and manage container images and artifacts in a private registry for all types of container deployments.

 ### Azure Redis Cache

 [Azure Redis Cache](https://azure.microsoft.com/en-us/services/cache/) allows you to use a secure open source Redis cache.

+### Azure Service Bus
+[Azure Service Bus](https://azure.microsoft.com/en-us/services/service-bus/) allows you to use a secure messaging service.

+### Azure Front Door
+[Azure Front Door](https://azure.microsoft.com/en-us/services/frontdoor/) allows you to use a secure global CDN.

-### Azure Container Environment
+### Azure App Service Environment
+[Azure App Service Environment](https://azure.microsoft.com/en-us/services/app-service/environment/) allows you to use a secure and isolated environment for running your Logic App or Azure Function App.

+### Azure Key Vault
-[Azure Container Environment](https://learn.microsoft.com/en-us/azure/container-apps/environment) allows you to run containerized applications in Azure without having to manage any infrastructure.
+[Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) allows you to store and manage your secrets in a secure way.

+### Azure Event Grid Namespace
+[Azure Event Grid Namespace](https://azure.microsoft.com/en-us/services/event-grid/) allows you to use a secure event routing service.